mborgerson/wiki-export/wiki/Dashboard.md

 HDD to display full-screen geiss-like music visualization.
 Or, press Info button on the DVD Playback Kit remote.

+But, wait there's more (only visible with DVD Playback Kit and Remote).

+Fullscreen Visualization Part 2:

+1. Start playing a song using either the Xbox controller or playback kit remote.
+2. Press “Y” then “X” on the controller or “Info” on the remote to get the full screen visualization.
+3. Here's the part that requires the DVD Playback Kit remote.
+Press “STOP” or “PAUSE” (you cannot use the controller to stop the music to see it as doing so goes back to the Music Playback menu with the small visualization area).
+Once the music visualization pattern dies down a full-screen swirling starfield pattern appears.
+After some time passes, the screen will be filled with a changing burst of solid color where you can make out the wireframe spinning globe seen encompassing the main dashboard background.
+The burst of color fades to black leaving the swirling starfield the cycle repeats with a different random solid bursts of color.

 ### Soundtrack name Easter-Egg (“&lt;<Eggs&beta;ox>&gt;”)

 Stored in settings\_adoc.xip (which is actually an XBE file)